 4. Do Picnic at the Rhine Shore

 Just around 350 meters away from Zeitgeist, Die Metzgerei can be traced.
-Though it specializes on breakfast meal, Die Metzgerei serves different picnic baskets (packages) on the go, with blanket rental, which fit for everyone going to the Rhine Shore for a relaxing meal.
+Though it specializes in breakfast meals, Die Metzgerei serves different picnic baskets (packages) on the go, with a blanket rental, which fits everyone going to the Rhine Shore for a relaxing meal.

 Location: Rheinparkstrasse, 4, 68163

 5. Feel the Unique ‘Academic-Majestic’ mood in Europe’s second biggest Baroque Palace